nuxt-content/mdclint/README.md

 # MD Lint

-MD Lint is a tool for linting Markdown and MDC files.
+MD Lint is a tool for linting Markdown and MDC files based on [markdownlint](https://github.com/DavidAnson/markdownlint).

 The package offers a CLI and a eslint plugin.